You are listening to the Sean Hannity Radio Show podcast.

 You know, after seeing Barbuda, that scared the living daylights out of me, Reverend, with 95% of dwellings knocked down.

-Now, with your contact with some of these smaller islands, do you know how many people died in as a result of this hurricane?
+Now, with your contact with some of these smaller islands, do you know how many people died as a result of this hurricane?

-No, Sean, we don't have that information yet, and I'm not sure uh the local people have that information.
+And I'm not sure the local people have that information.

-Um, like an atomic bomb or something went off.
+It looks Sean, like a war zone, like an atomic bomb or something went off.

 It just flattened everything.

-So it's going to take a long time for these these islands, but whoever was affected by the storm, Florida, the islands, uh, people need to know that God is not mad at them.
+But whoever was affected by the storm, Florida, the islands, people need to know that God is not mad at them.

-Some people ask me, uh, and after a storm.
+Some people ask me after a storm.

 I think he's just mad at Hannity because Hannity's the biggest pain in the neck he's dealt with in a long time.